Now That You're Retired, Maximize Your Retirement Income

 If you have substantial assets that generate more income each year than you spend, you may want to consider investing in a variable annuity.
 Your investment earnings will grow and compound tax deferred until withdrawal.
 However, when you withdraw earnings, they are taxed as ordinary income regardless of how long they have accrued in your account.
 Because these tax rates may be higher than capital gains tax rates, you may want to use variable annuities for your fixed-income investments and your most aggressive stock investments -- those that typically experience high turnover and therefore generate substantial short-term income distributions (which are taxed as ordinary income rather than as long-term capital gains).

 Annuities also allow you to continue making contributions after retirement and to defer withdrawals, often until age 80 or later.
 Withdrawals from traditional, non-Roth IRAs, however, must begin no later than April 1 following the year you turn 72.
 After that, you must make your second withdrawal by December 31 of that year and future withdrawals by each of the subsequent December 31 dates.
-(This age was increased from 70½, effective January 1, 2020.
-Account holders who turned 70½ before that date are subject to the old rules.)5

 |Components of Total Return|